hack4impact-utk/loves-kitchen/README.md

 ## Things to fix:

-- clicking on someone in user table shouldn't undo the search filter
 - nonstaff shouldn't be able to visit staff/checkin
 - show email in user tables? helps with multiple users
 - user/register should prevent people from registering an email already in the database